 The country is divided into two islands – North and South.
 South Island is great for adrenaline-pumping activities hikes, glacier climbing, and bungee jumping.
 While North Island, on the other hand, showcases active volcanoes, geysers, and hot springs.
 It’s probably one of the most photogenic countries on the planet so prepare your Instagram.

+One of the best places to travel in your 20s is Banff National Park.
 The Canadian Rockies are one of the most beautiful places on earth.
 Banff National Park is the perfect place for both a winter or summer trip.
 In the summer you have epic hikes and in the winter awesome ski/snowboard.

 The Icefields Parkway is a stretch of roadway connecting and located in both Banff and Jasper National Parks.
 This is one of the most scenic roadways in the world!
 Expect scenic overlooks, hiking trails, and beautiful turquoise lakes abound.